 Beyond the Robin Hood cliches, modern-day Nottingham is a dynamic hub for arts and culture.
 Shaped by an industrial golden age of lace-making, tobacco and bicycle manufacturing, the city has been galvanised in recent years thanks to the arrival of a sleek, new tram network, the angular Nottingham Contemporary gallery and the part-pedestrianisation of its artsy Hockley district.

-Although a city in flux – with the bulldozed Broadmarsh Centre undergoing a major facelift – there’s plenty of personality and layers of history illuminating its compact city centre, including a Unesco-recognised literary heritage that counts Lord Byron, DH Lawrence and Alan Sillitoe among its heroes.
-A buoyant student population keep Nottingham’s nightlife among the country’s most relevant, while first-class retail, sports facilities and music venues give reason for return visits.
+Although a city in flux – with the bulldozed Broadmarsh Centre undergoing a major facelift – there’s plenty of personality and many layers of history illuminating its compact city centre, including a Unesco-recognised literary heritage that counts Lord Byron, DH Lawrence and Alan Sillitoe among its heroes.
+A buoyant student population keeps Nottingham’s nightlife among the country’s most relevant, while first-class retail, sports facilities and music venues give another reason for return visits.

-And while Nottingham still lacks five-star luxury when it comes to its hotels, there is a diverse choice of characterful crash-pads, ranging from the opulent to the alternative.
+And while Nottingham still lacks five-star luxury when it comes to its hotels, there is a diverse choice of characterful crash pads, ranging from the opulent to the alternative.
 Here are the best.

 The Independent’s hotel reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and book, but we never allow this to affect our coverage.

 Best for art lovers: Lace Market Hotel